- Retrograde nailing approach

 Protect the elbow joint capsule during preparation of the dorsal bone surface.

-The visible area of the bone should extend proximally for about 25 mm from the edge of the olecranon fossa.
+The visible area of the bone should extend proximally for about 25 mm from the edge of the olecranon fossa for optimal access to explore the entry point (green triangle).

-Palpate the medial and lateral columns of the distal humerus to confirm the bony anatomy.
+Palpate the medial and lateral columns of the distal humerus to confirm the bony anatomy, especially the center of the humerus.